sergeenkovv/Monitoring-Service/README.md

 a minimum of dependencies.

 + The ApplicationContext class simulates the operation of an IoC Container.
-+ the ApplicationRunner class emulates API creation service (for example Postman)
++ the ApplicationRunner class simulates API creation service (for example Postman)
-+ DAO classes emulate working with a database.
-Since the application does not have a data store, information is stored in collections
++ DAO classes simulates working with a database.
+Since the application does not have a data store, information is stored in collections.
-+ Controller classes handle requests from the ApplicationRunner class Therefore the application has the minimum possible number of dependencies.
++ Controller classes handle requests from the ApplicationRunner class, which simulates the work of Postman.

 ## Tech stack